flamendless/flamendless.github.io/_posts/2024-11-20-mongodb-day-manila-2024.md

 ### MongoDB Generative AI Application Stack

 The title is misleading in a very good way.
 What I really liked and consider to be the "better way" to teach, discuss, and present AI technology is what happened with this session.
-This session talked about foundational, deeper, more technical, and more practical way on building and developing AI with MongoDB not as the focused, but presented as a good investment for storage and bridge for the different components needed for an AI software.
+This session talked about foundational, deeper, more technical, and more practical way on building and developing AI with MongoDB not as the focus, but presented as a good investment for storage and bridge for the different components needed for an AI software.

 I would like to talk more about this but I failed to take notes because I was "in the zone" listening with this session.
 Kudos to the speaker!

-I have learned more about AI with this 30 minutes session compared to the numerous hours from SoftCon 2024.
+I have learned and appreciated listening more about AI with this 30 minutes session compared to the numerous hours from SoftCon 2024.

 ### AWS: Accelerate Building GenAI Applications with AWS